 Afternoon.
 A robin just outside my window makes me reach for the camera again.
 It’s Christmas-card perfect, feathers puffed out to protect it from the cold, perched on a snowy branch.
 There are usually blue tits out there too, but today I saw a wren instead.
 Carry on working.

 Walk to the girls’ school and pick them up from after-school activities a bit earlier than usual, so that we can all avoid freezing too much, as the temperature drops quickly after the sun sets.
 Make a detour on my way out from my office to take more photos of the park.
 It’s quite dark already, although the days are getting a little longer now.
 Gershwin’s Rhapsody in Blue wafts from the piano in the foyer of our conference centre.
-It is being played by two physicists, who like to give little concerts on such occasions as the Christmas staff do.
+It is being played by two physicists, who like to give short concerts on such occasions as the Christmas staff do and they are rehearsing this year’s piece.
 I’m pretty sure they could both make a living from piano playing equally well as from researching gravitational waves and what have you…

 Some days are good.